kovidgoyal/calibre/manual/typesetting_math.rst

 Typesetting Math in ebooks
 ============================

-The |app| ebook viewer has the ability to display math embedded in ebooks (ePuB and HTML files).
+The |app| ebook viewer has the ability to display math embedded in ebooks (ePub and HTML files).
 You can typeset the math directly with TeX or MathML or AsciiMath.
 The |app| viewer uses the excellent `MathJax
 <http://www.mathjax.org>`_ library to do this.
 This is a brief tutorial on